Leon740/algo/public/books/Clean_Code/Clean_Code_En.md

 console.log(capitalOne);
 ```

-## SRP, Composition
+## Single Responsibility Principle, Composition, Inheritance

+One module (class, function) is responsible only for this small action.

 _Problem_
-If you have all of the logic inside of one class or function, you will have to modify it multiple times, this might cause side effects, and break srp.
+If all of the logic is inside of one module, the entire module will be modified multiple times, this might cause side effects, and the entire module needs to be tested again after every change.
 _Solution_
 Create composition or inheritance, split it into multiple small sections, which are easier to test, maintain and enhance separately.

+_Pros_

+- flexibility: only small modules will be modified, but the main module will remain the same
+- easy maintenance: test only modified modules, not the entire main module
+- logic encapsulation and sharing (ex: children in React comps, while this the logic of the main comp can still exist (encapsulated))

 ```ts
 const DOWN_PAYMENT = 1000;